fib-international/structuralcodes/docs/theory/section_calculator.md

 (thery-compute-bending-strength)=
 ## Compute bending strength
-With this algorithm, *structuralcodes* computes the bending strength of the section given the axial load (positive in tension and negative in compression) and an angle of the neutral axes respect to the y axis.
+With this algorithm, StructuralCodes computes the bending strength of the section given the axial load (positive in tension and negative in compression) and an angle of the neutral axes respect to the y axis.

 (theory-fig-bending-calc-rotated-system)=
 :::{figure} FigureBendingRotated.png